 - It gives more meaning to your life, as your life will no longer be solely about you.

 - It gives you a sense of purpose, as it becomes a vehicle for your personal growth and your contribution to the greater good.

 Once your kindness has penetrated others’ hearts and has captivated them, they will be automatically be pulled towards you.
 They will make your life much more worthwhile.

 You should not worry about those people gravitating towards you because they are benefiting from your kindness.
-Your contribution to their lives will, in fact, unquestionably create a favorable karma, bringing more happiness, bounties and graces into your life.
+Your contribution to their lives will, in fact, unquestionably create favorable karma, bringing more happiness, bounties, and graces into your life.

 By being kind towards others, we will certainly become better human beings in the process.
 We will also undoubtedly be the ultimate beneficiary of such acts.

 Entrepreneur | Global Communications Leader

 Kindness can be infectious, spreading from person to person